Written by: Alexandra Uta // Last Updated:

 Too much iron in your well water supply can cause 3 issues:

 First of all, iron plays an important role in the human organism – for example, it’s a key component of hemoglobin binding oxygen for transport throughout our body – and is therefore an essential part in our nutrition.
-Serious health effects are highly unlikely.
+Serious health effects of drinking water with elevated iron levels are highly unlikely.

 The daily recommended intake for adults is estimated at around 7-10 mg per day, depending on age, sex, physiological status, and iron bioavailability.
 The maximum tolerable daily intake is 0.8 mg/kg body weight.